Annie Hall: Release

 Annie Hall was shown at the Los Angeles Film Festival on March 27, 1977, before its official release in the United States on April 20, 1977.
 The film ultimately earned $38,251,425 ($ million in dollars) in the United States and Canada against a $4-million budget, making it the 11th highest-grossing picture of 1977.
-On raw figures, it currently ranks as Allen's fourth-highest-grossing film in the United States, after Manhattan, Hannah and Her Sisters and Midnight in Paris; when adjusted for inflation, the gross figure makes it Allen's biggest box office hit.
+In raw figures, it ranks as Allen's fourth-highest-grossing film in the United States, after Manhattan, Hannah and Her Sisters and Midnight in Paris; when adjusted for inflation, the gross figure makes it Allen's biggest box office hit.
 It played for over 100 consecutive weeks in London and grossed over $5.6 million in the United Kingdom.
 It was first released on Blu-ray on January 24, 2012, alongside Allen's film Manhattan (1979).
 Both releases include their original theatrical trailers.